chrsengel/chrsengel.github.io/_posts/stild/2020-08-18-stuff-i-learned-today-002.md

 ## Sorting by size

 Today I wanted to find out what the largest files and folders were in a directory.
-Interestingly enough I could not find a quick solution online that would not list files and directories sorted subsequently.
-So I tried some commands and came up with the following: `du -hs * | sort -rh`.
+Interestingly enough I could not find a quick solution online that would not list files and directories sorted separately.
+So I tried some commands and came up with the following structure: `du -hs * | sort -rh`.

-(Also, reading man pages sucks.)
+(Also, reading man pages sucks!)

-`du -hs *` lists the files and folders in the current folder and `sort -rh` sorts the columns by size.
+`du -hs *` lists the files and folders in the current folder, `sort -rh` sorts the columns by size.
 The `-h` flag stands for `--human-numeric-sort`.
 The `-r` flag will sort the output in descending order.

 # Footnotes